linas/archeo/README.md

 arrays and onto Ceph.

-The current system architecture is minimal, and the implementation was started less than a week ago.
+The current system architecture is minimal, and the implementation was started a week ago.
 A basic filesystem crawler/cataloger has been set up, and it works.
 A web UI has been prototyped.
 See the *HOWTO* below.

 The prototype is written in highly conventional SQL plus Python plus Flask for the Web UI.
 It was easy.
 It's not complicated.
 Any ordinary